Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

   			- Forced entry settings are more likely to break items in containers and door locks have more health.
   			- The Long Haul perk has been disabled, meaning the player can no longer fast travel when over encumbered.
   			- The ammo press can now only be used once.
-		- **Vendor Radio** - Enables purchase of items directly via the pipboy, but at a premium cost.
-For further details on utilization, visit the [Mod Feature Reference List](https://uraniumfever.net/docs/modquickreference).
 	- **Optional - Settings**
 		- **Keybinds - F Activates, Q & E Lean** - Swaps the activate key to F and enables manual leaning on the Q and E keys.
 		- **Stability - More Stable but Worse Performance** - Sacrifices a moderate amount of performance for stability.
 May be enabled by users with frequent crashes.